Carnival Liberty Review With Pictures: Our Bahamas Cruise from Port Canaveral, FL

 - Thursday - Return to Port

-Carnival Liberty Review – The Ship
+Carnival Liberty Review - Our Perspective on the Ship

 The ship you're on is a very important part of the overall experience you'll have on your family vacation.
 When we originally booked the trip, the ship assigned to the sailing was actually the Carnival Valor.
 We received an email before we departed that the ship had been changed to the Liberty.
 Here's the email we received: